fuddy-duddies/.github/profile/README.md

 <br />

-Record the old things(舊) with compromise.
+Record the old stuff(舊) with compromise.